Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical method and physical model

 where the characteristic density $\rho_0$ is the initial density of the fresh gas, the characteristic speed $S_L$ is the one-dimensional laminar flame speed, the characteristic flame length scale $L_{fs}=\frac{K}{\rho _0 S_L c_p}$ gives a measure of the pre-heat zone thickness of steady planar flame \citep{sharpe2006nonlinear,strehlow1984combustion}, $t_{fs}=\frac{L_{fs}}{S_{L}}$ is the characteristic flame time.
 Here, $c_p$ denotes the specific heat at constant pressure.
 Furthermore, it is useful to mention the non-dimensional Lewis ($L_e$) and Prandtl ($P_r$) numbers:

-The input parameters for the model are given in table\ \ref{table_input} to fit the laminar free flame of stoichiometric hydrogen-air mixture at 17.2 kPa initial pressure and 294 K initial temperature.
-The initial flame density, isentropic index, fluid viscosity, and heat conductivity were evaluated for the unburned gas composition using Cantera thermal-chemical tools and the Li mechanism \citep{li2004updated}.
+To model the stoichiometric hydrogen-air mixture at 17.2 kPa initial pressure and 294 K initial temperature, the fresh gas properties and the heat release were chosen to fit the laminar free flame.
+The input parameters for the model are given in table\ \ref{table_input}.
+In table\ \ref{table_input}, the initial flame density, isentropic index, fluid viscosity, and heat conductivity were evaluated for the unburned gas composition using Cantera thermal-chemical tools and the Li mechanism \citep{li2004updated}, and the isentropic index, fluid viscosity, and heat conductivity were kept constant through out the simulation.
 The laminar flame speed and the flame thickness $L_f$ were calculated from the one-dimensional free flame.
 The heat release was evaluated by the enthalpy difference between the fresh and burned gases.
 The Lewis number was set to be 1.0 following \citet{jomaas2007transition}.
 The global activation energy was determined from

 following \citet{egolfopoulos1990chain}, by calculating the mass burning rate ($\rho_{0} S_{L}$) for the given initial pressure($p_0$) and equivalence ratio ($\phi$), then slightly varying its value through the substitution of a small quantity of nitrogen by argon.
 Here, $T_{ad}$ is the adiabatic flame temperature.